 Because of this outsized emphasis on endpoint detection of threats, rather than proactive prevention, EDR alone will not guarantee that a threat is mitigated and can often put an organisation into a cycle of reacting to endpoint alerts instead of hardening their overall environment.

 While endpoint detection and response solutions are still a cornerstone of cybersecurity, EDR alone is no longer enough to protect either endpoints or a network at large.
 Today, the industry has largely moved on to MDR and XDR solutions.

 EDR vs. MDR

 A managed detection and response (MDR) solution goes beyond endpoints to offer multi-dimensional monitoring of endpoint, network, identity, and cloud workloads.
-With this holistic oversight, organizations are better able to effectively identify and respond to threats no matter where they originate.
+With this holistic oversight, organisations are better able to effectively identify and respond to threats no matter where they originate.

 EDR Alternatives and Security Operations

-As the cyber threat landscape advances and sophisticates, the fact is that EDR alone won’t solve an organization’s security problems.
+As the cyber threat landscape advances and sophisticates, the fact is that EDR alone won’t solve an organisation’s security problems.
 It can’t monitor everything you need and can’t provide the expertise required to direct a response once a breach has been detected.
-If your organization has specific regulatory or compliance requirements as well, EDR will need to be supplemented by security that can tackle network, identity, and the cloud, and can handle log retention, which EDR can’t achieve.
+If your organisation has specific regulatory or compliance requirements as well, EDR will need to be supplemented by security that can tackle network, identity, and the cloud, and can handle log retention, which EDR can’t achieve.